 The HPI (Health Provider Index) is a national registry service that holds information about the providers of healthcare in New Zealand, including the organizations where they work and the facilities that they work from.
 The key entities that are supported are:

 The Person - described by the FHIR Practitioner resource.
-Note that these are intended to be all providers of healthcare.
 Facilities where healthcare is provided from.
 These are represented by Location resources.
-Organizations such as DHB’s, PHO,s and primary care organizations (Organization) In addition, there is support for registering where a Practitioner works, and in what role - the PractitionerRole resource.
+Organizations such as DHB’s, PHO,s and primary care organizations (Organization).
+In addition, there is support for registering where a Practitioner works, and in what role - the PractitionerRole resource.

 The HPI serves 2 primary purposes: